Long story short

 As our mission grew beyond caring for feral and stray cat colonies we knew a new name was also needed.
 Therefore, in the spring of 2008 we officially changed the group name to Kindness Counts.

-Our first goal is to complete and open the low cost spay/neuter, and vaccination clinic that will serve our adoptable pets and be open to the public.
+Our first goal has been reached, opening the low cost spay/neuter, and vaccination clinic serving our adoptable pets and the public.
 Additional services include loaning out traps for people managing feral cat colonies through TNR (Trap, Neuter, and Return) and continuing our pick-up and delivery service for the elderly or homebound.

-After the clinic is operational we want to expand our adoption program.
+As we settle into the new clinic we plan to expand our adoption program.
 This will require renovation of the current buildings as well as adding new ones.
 Our pets will be housed in small groups with temperature controlled indoor areas as well as outdoor runs for dogs and screened in porches for cats.

 Our whole design is meant to encourage everyone to visit.
 For the active person, we have a perimeter road for people to walk an adoptable dog through the woods.
 For the less active, our housing units will have plenty of chairs to sit and relax while petting a cat or brushing a dog.